setkeh/simple-sinatra-app/README.md

 Unicorn nginx:
 http://sirupsen.com/setting-up-unicorn-with-nginx/

-James Griffis Results and explinations.
+James Griffis Results and Explanations
 =============

 I have tried to keep this playbook as simple as possible while also trying to use Ansibles core/extra modules before writing scripts,